fltt/make4java/README.md

 components, a README, a script to start the application and the Javadoc documentation.
-You may adapt it to your needs or write your own instructions from scratch, but, whichever path you decide to take, keep in mind that to add dependencies between the packaging targets and the projects' components add as many `$(<componentname>.buildname)` as required to the target's prerequisites (more on this in the next section).
+You may adapt it to your needs or write your own instructions from scratch, but, whichever path you decide to follow, keep in mind that to add dependencies between the binary package(s) and the projects' components add as many `$(<componentname>.buildname)` as required to the binary packages' prerequisites (more on this in the next section).

-The sample `Makefile.in` defines several targets, most of which are for internal use and are not meant to be invoked directly from the command line, except for the following ones:

-* `compile`: will compile all the Java classes and native object files
-* `check-<componentname>`: will run the test suite of the specified component
-* `components`: will build all the components' JAR archives and native libraries
-* `package`: will build all the packages defined in the "Packaging" section of the `Makefile.in`

-"More targets" is intended to add more targets to the ones described above.
-The provided `Makefile.in` defines the "standard targets" any GNU Build System compliant `Makefile` must support.
-I chose them just to give `Makefile.in` some resemblance to Automake produced `Makefile`s, but you can really define whatever targets you want.

-The standard targets are:

-* `all` (also the default target): builds the package(s), in fact, it is just an alias for the package target
-* `install` and `install-strip`: for there's nothing to install they are just more aliases for the package target
-* `uninstall`: this target will do nothing, for nothing is installed
-* `clean`: removes any file built by `make` -- to keep things as simple as possible, the sample project stores all the generated files in two directories, `$(BUILD_DIR)` and `$(PACKAGE_DIR)`, making the `clean` target as simple as a single `rm -rf`
-* `distclean`: same as `clean` but will also remove any file built by `configure`
+"Run tests" contains the rules required to run *all* the test suites (the rules to run a specific test suite are defined in the "Java components" part).
+If your project doesn't contain tests, you may remove this section.
+It defines the following standard targets:

 * `check`: runs all the test suites -- if you only want to run a specific test suite, use the `check-<componentname>` target instead
 * `installcheck`: should run a test suite against the installed files, but given that nothing is installed, it is just an alias for `check`

+"Source packages" contains the rules to build one or more source packages.
+It defines the following standard target:

 * `dist`: builds a TAR package containing the source code and all the files needed to build from source

+"Documentation" contains the rules to build the Javadoc documentation.
+It defines the following non-standard target:

-* `doc`: this is not a standard target, but I added it to build some Javadoc-style documentation
+* `doc`: builds the Javadoc-style documentation

+The last part, "Clean-up", contains the rules to clean-up the build tree.
+It defines the following standard targets:

+* `clean`: removes any file built by `make` -- to keep things as simple as possible, the sample project stores all the generated files in two directories, `$(BUILD_DIR)` and `$(PACKAGE_DIR)`, making the `clean` target as simple as a single `rm -rf`
+* `distclean`: same as `clean` but will also remove any file generated by `configure`

 ### The build.mk ###
 The `Makefile.in` deals with global properties of the project, whereas